rontarrant/gtkDcoding/docs/_posts/2019-01-15-0001-imperative-test-rig.md

 This calls the **init()** function in GtkD’s Main module.
 Command line arguments are passed along.
 We’ll see why sometime down the road.

-	MainWindow myTestRig = new MainWindow("Test Rig");
+	MainWindow testRigWindow = new MainWindow("Test Rig");

 This line creates the window the user will see when the application is run.
 This is the breakdown:

 - MainWindow (the first time) names the variable type
 - MainWindow (the second time) is the constructor function call,
-- myTestRig is the variable name we’re assigning to the window created,
+- testRigWindow is the variable name we’re assigning to the window created,
 - “Test Rig” is the window title, and
 - new speaks for itself.

 ### Window Close Button
-	myTestRig.addOnDestroy(delegate void(Widget w) {quitApp();});
+	testRigWindow.addOnDestroy(delegate void(Widget w) {quitApp();});

 This line breaks down as:

-- **myTestRig.addOnDestroy()** makes a call to the window’s destructor (opposite of constructor) and interrupts it, allowing us to wedge in another function call of our own before the window dies,
+- **testRigWindow.addOnDestroy()** makes a call to the window’s destructor (opposite of constructor) and interrupts it, allowing us to wedge in another function call of our own before the window dies,
 - **quitApp()** is the function we want called before the window is destroyed,
 - **void(Widget w)** defines:
 	- the return type (*void*)